COMMON TYPES OF NEURO DISEASES - PART 6 - DISEASES CAUSED BY MALNUTRITION

-Aside from the well-studied deficiency syndromes described above, the following deficiencies can result in neurological symptoms:
+Aside from the well-studied deficiency syndromes described above, the following deficiencies can result in neurological symptoms as well:

 - Copper deficiency causes a very similar set of symptoms to Cobalamin deficiency and the two are often co-arising.
-Other symptoms that may be present in a severely copper deficient person include bladder dysfunction, hyper reflexes, and ataxia.
-Zinc excess may cause a copper deficiency.
+Other symptoms that may be present in a severely copper deficient person are bladder dysfunction, hyper reflexes, and ataxia.
+Zinc in excess may cause a copper deficiency.

-- Pyroxidine (Vitamin B6) deficiency is by far rarer than an excess and both can cause a neuropathy.
+- Pyroxidine (Vitamin B6) deficiency is a lot rarer than toxicity and both can cause neuropathy.
 In infants, it may cause seizures.
-In adults, it causes pain, burning, numbness and tingling that begins in the feet and spreads over time up the legs until reaching the hands.
+In adults, it causes pain, burning, numbness and tingling in the feet that spreads over time to the hands.
 Reduced sensation and reflexivity, ataxia and mild weakness are also common symptoms.

 - Vitamin E deficiency is not very common, but may cause ataxia (loss of movement and coordination), lowered reflex responsiveness, bad posturing and reduced sensory perceptions.
 Muscle weakness and involuntary movements especially eye movements may be present.
 Degeneration and eventual loss of myelinated axons may result, leading to neurologic disabilities.
 It may take 5-10 years for vitamin E deficiency to manifest clinical symptoms as it is found abundantly in body fat.